 - If the starmap repositions itself but you cannot find the marker, make the ground invisible by pressing G or clicking the "Ground" button at the bottom panel.
 You should be able to find the celestial body with the marker.
 It's not yet on the sky.
 Press G or click the Ground button again to make the ground reappear.

 - CTRL+S - save the screenshot as stellarium-nnn.png in the Screenshot Directory, where n is an integer from 0 to 9.
-By default, the Screenshot Directory is the Home folder but you can modify this by pressing F2 to open the Configuration window and going to Tools tab.
+By default, the Screenshot Directory is the Home folder in Ubuntu and the Pictures folder in Windows 10 but you can modify this by pressing F2 to open the Configuration window and going to Tools tab.

-- Print Screen (PrtSc) - save the screenshot as image file in Ubuntu, or copy to clipboard in Windows
+- Print Screen (PrtSc) - save the screenshot as an image file in Ubuntu, or copy it to clipboard in Windows.

 - CTRL+Q - close or quit Stellarium.